joe-easley/AzureStorageWrapper/main/README.md

 To use the azure storage functions you must first authenticate.

+The token is stored as an instance variable so could be accessed as:
+    token = AuthenticateFunctions(params).token

 There are currently two ways of authorising access.

 1. As a user